-In addition to sixteen years of teaching experience in Hillsborough County and a master’s degree in educational leadership, my internal drive to improve and gain knowledge has gifted me with many unique experiences.
-I’ve taught for Hillsborough Community College, worked with the AVID program, scored essays for College board, tutored for SAT and ACT, trained teachers at USF, and traveled around the world with students through EF Tours.
+In addition to seventeen years of teaching experience in Hillsborough County and a master’s degree in educational leadership, my internal drive to improve and gain knowledge has gifted me with many unique experiences.
+I’ve taught for Hillsborough Community College, worked with the AVID program, scored essays for College Board, tutored for SAT and ACT, trained teachers at USF, and traveled around the world with students through EF Tours.
 My passion for education has even led me to work with legislative policy for the state of Florida through my involvement in Delta Kappa Gamma, an international society for key women educators.

 I am a resource that every teacher at CCC can turn to for lesson planning ideas, co-teaching opportunities, and small group training.
 In the freshmen ‘Approaches to Learning’ courses, I co-teach with Ms. O’Brien.
 We are working on lessons that will help the freshmen throughout high school: note-taking strategies, study skills, becoming intrinsically motivated, and how to deal with stress in healthy, productive ways.

 My educational philosophy is that steady improvement through continuous practice is the key to success.
 My goal is for each student to become a critical thinker, a thoughtful and powerful writer, and a dynamic class participant who will be fully prepared for life beyond high school.